HHTpy/HHTpywrapper/README.md

 - [Example of reproducing HHT analysis results in Su et al. 2017](https://github.com/HHTpy/HHTpywrapper/blob/master/notebooks/example_Su_etal2017.ipynb)
 - Example of characterizing intermittency of an intermittent, frequency varying oscillation (To be added)

-Directory Structure (To be rewritten)
+Directory Structure
 -------------------
+After finishing the installation, you can see the below directory structure:
-- HHTpywrapper/ :
+- /Your Python site-packages path/hhtpywrapper/ :

-  This is the root directory, including the directory of HHT MATLAB package and the Python API for using the MATLAB package.
-You need to run downloadHHTpackage.py first to download, extract and rearrange these HHT MATLAB files.
+  This is the root directory of the package, including the directory of HHT MATLAB package and the Python API for calling the MATLAB package (eemd.py and hsa.py).

-- HHTpywrapper/Input_data/ :

-   You can put your input files in this directory.

-- HHTpywrapper/HHT_MATLAB_package/ :
+- /Your Python site-packages path/hhtpywrapper/HHT_MATLAB_package/ :

    This is the base directory of HHT MATLAB package.
 There are three subdirectories: EMD, checkIMFs and HT.

-- HHTpywrapper/HHT_MATLAB_package/EMD/ :
+- /Your Python site-packages path/hhtpywrapper/HHT_MATLAB_package/EMD/ :

    This directory collects MATLAB M-files for decomposing a signal into basis components (intrinsic mode functions, IMFs) defined by the signal itself.
 This adaptive decomposition method is called empirical mode decomposition (EMD).
 The M-files accomplished the most recently developed modified version of EMD, fast complementary ensemble empirical mode decomposition (CEEMD).
 Reference:
      * [The empirical mode decomposition and the Hilbert spectrum for nonlinear and non-stationary time series analysis](http://rcada.ncu.edu.tw/ref/reference002.pdf)